Proof of Funds for Indian Students Applying to Study Abroad

 2. Living Expenses

 Most countries have a specified basic minimum living expense requirement.
 The students are, in turn, requested to provide proof that they have access to the same.
-Most European countries require liquid funds in the amount specified and available to the student, which is called the statutory fund requirements.
-In the USA, while no statutory amount is specified in terms of minimum monthly expense, students must provide proof of financial support and/ or capacity to make the payments.
+Most European countries require liquid funds in the amount specified and available to the student, known as the statutory fund requirements.
+In the USA, while no statutory amount is specified in terms of minimum monthly expenses, students must provide proof of financial support and/ or capacity to make the payments.
 Students must provide documentary proof that they have access to that amount for the specified tenure.
-Again, a country might request proof of funds for one year, while some might ask for fund availability for the entire tenure of the course’s normal duration.
+Again, a country might request proof of funds for one year, while some might ask for fund availability for the entire course duration.
 Here is a list of some countries and the minimum fund requirements (living expenses) specified.

 Name of the Country